- Legal Articles

-This is especially obvious with regards to worldwide business transactions.
-Contracts are closed between two parties sitting in two different parts of the world and without meeting each other vis-a-vis.
-In view of that, more accentuation ought to be placed on the private international legal framework of the states, guaranteeing that they don't stale and are up to international guidelines in managing issues that constantly emerge in International businesses.
+In view of that, more importance ought to be placed on the legal framework of the contract, ensuring that the provisions are up to international standards in managing issues that constantly emerge in International businesses.

-As cross-border transactions constantly arise, a pertinent issue naming "choice of law" holds significant importance in the private international law applicable to international commercial agreements.
-Contracts are mere pieces of paper without any legitimate impact unless a specific reference to some private law is given which characterizes the commitments expected by the parties to the agreement and the recommends the way of redress through the appropriate court system in case of failure to perform contractual obligations.
+As cross-border transactions are on the rise, a pertinent issue naming "choice of law" holds significant importance in private international law applicable to international commercial agreements.
+Contracts should necessarily have a specific reference to some private law that characterizes the commitments expected by the parties to the agreement and recommends the way of redress through the appropriate dispute resolution mechanism (such as court system or arbitration) in case of failure to perform contractual obligations.

-A governing law provision in any commercial contract defines the law which will govern or regulate the contract in the event of a dispute, as opposed, jurisdiction clause specifies the courts or international institution that will have exclusive jurisdiction to try the matter or resolve disputes.
-These clauses are though equally important as that of the commercial arrangements between the parties; they are yet neglected amid drafting the general terms of the contract and are considered as standard boilerplates at the end of the contract.
+A governing law provision in any commercial contract defines the law which will govern or regulate the contract in the event of a dispute, whereas a jurisdiction clause specifies the courts or international institutions that will have exclusive jurisdiction to try the matter or resolve disputes.
+These clauses are equally important as that of the commercial arrangements between the parties but are neglected amid drafting the general terms of the contract and are considered standard boilerplates at the end of the contract.

-It is vital that these conditions gain as much importance as the substantive arrangements of the agreement.
+These conditions must be treated with as much importance as the substantive arrangements of the agreement.
 Failure of parties to agree on the governing law can lead to expensive and massive suits deciding the relevant law and jurisdiction to be applied to the agreement.
-Corporate Lawyers of Dubai assist numerous multi-billionaire companies to have tailor-made commercial contracts prior to entering into an agreement which suits the requirements of both the parties.
+Corporate Lawyers of Dubai assist numerous multi-billionaire companies to have tailor-made commercial contracts which suit the requirements of both parties.

 Choice of Law Provision

-A significant number of parties, according to statistics of the International Chamber of Commerce, involves governing law in their contract.
 A standard governing law clause states that "this law of this country shall govern the agreement".
-There are several preconditions which must be considered prior to choosing a particular which are detailed as below:
+There are several preconditions which must be considered before choosing a particular country’s law which is detailed below:

-A bare review of the foregoing standard jurisdiction clause we note that the first step is to determine which institution shall be given authority to resolve the dispute that is either courts or arbitration institute.
-Both the system have their pros and cons, hence parties should beforehand determine what should be appropriate for the said matter.
-It most certainly believed that arbitration offers wide variety of options and advantages over courts which are outlined as below:
+On a bare review of the foregoing standard jurisdiction clause, we note that the first step is to determine which institution shall be given authority to resolve the dispute, that is, either courts or an arbitration institute.
+Both the systems have their pros and cons, hence parties should beforehand determine what would be appropriate for the said matter.

 UAE Law and Choice of Law

-In UAE international parties may face needless issues regarding the application of foreign law to govern the contract.
-As in certain cases, courts inherit the jurisdiction and governs it according to the UAE local laws such as Civil Transactions Law or Civil Procedure Code.
-In addition, the courts of UAE will not let go jurisdiction to another court over a matter where UAE courts will in all case have the jurisdiction.
-This is can be witnessed in the following disputes:
+In the UAE, international parties may face issues regarding the application of foreign law to govern the contract.
+In many cases, courts inherit the jurisdiction and govern the contractual disputes in accordance with the UAE local laws such as Civil Transactions Law or Civil Procedure Code.
+In addition, the courts of UAE will not let the jurisdiction go to another court over a matter where UAE courts will have the jurisdiction.
+This can be witnessed in the following disputes:

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.